mandouss/sakai-client/Readme.md

 NOTE: At the moment our metholodology involves the use of 1. a Web Content Tool 2. an LTI Tool.
 We were unable to learn how Sakai expects data to be sent back from a 3rd party tool so we do not know how to get an iFrame to successfully display within Sakai.

-1. Create DATABASE db;

-2. CREATE TABLE TOKEN(ID SERIAL PRIMARY KEY, ACCESS_TOKEN VARCHAR(100) NOT NULL, REFRESH_TOKEN VARCHAR(100) NOT NULL);

-For successful use of the database and tables, ensure you have a username named "postgres" whose password is "passw0rd" as our Java file expects a user with such credentials.